Document Workflow

 • A redirect, webhook, or callback receives a missing or truncated query parameter.

-• A value contains `+`, `%20`, `%252F`, or `%253A` and you need to know which form is correct.
+• A value contains `+`, `%20`, `%252F`, or `%253A` and you need to determine whether it represents a space, a reserved character, or an extra encoding pass.

 • A repeated key such as `tag=one&tag=two` behaves differently across tools or frameworks.